rositca-yancheva/friday-finance/dev-fullstack/README.md

 We love to see people trying to fit to our stack, even without previous experience in it.
 For example, we already saw React developers with no previous Vue experience showing excellent results which they never thought to be possible before, or self nominated frontend developers creating very organized GraphQL APIs in short time as they never expected.

 Remember that **being able to quickly adapt to our stack** is a core value being evaluated here.
-That being said, you're free to show the best you can, the way you believe you should.
+You're free to show the best you can, the way you believe you should, but we really appreciate if you can do that considering all our stack.

 ### I'm interested in working with **frontend only**, how does this code challenge make sense?

 As we said before, we really believe that everyone can (and should) be full-stack, writing all layers of the solution.

 But regardless of this philosophy, we certainly understand how some professionals are stronger on one side than the other, and we usually accept hiring developers more specialized on the frontend.
-But then the requirement is: You need to be excellent on the frontend to convince us of this, showing to be a real senior on the client-side technologies we use.

 So the recommendation is: If you can learn quickly and show something working with backend included, way better.
 If you can't, at least use a good API mocking approach and ensure your code shines on the frontend side.

 ### I'm interested in working with **backend only**, how does this code challenge make sense?

-The same as above, just invert every time its written frontend for backend and vice-versa.
+The same as above, but inverted.
+In this case, if you really can't deliver any frontend, you should create an outstanding GraphQL backend with TypeScript and Apollo Server, also showing strong Prisma and PostgreSQL knowledge.

 ### I won't be able to finish the challenge in time, what should I do?

 Let us know why you can't.
 If it's an acceptable reason, we'll give you a few more days.
-But not being able to finish the challenge in time is not a reason to skip the challenge, just talk openly with us and any unexpected situation can easily be solved.

 ### I'm a super senior developer, why a coding challenge?

 In our experience, it's more difficult to find developers who are experienced in all pieces of technology a company uses than finding oil in your backyard.
-Therefore, it's really important to us to see the challenge solved before being able to continue the hiring process.
+Therefore, it's really important to us to see the challenge solution before proceding.

-Also, here we like to level developers based on their fit to Friday Finance's needs, not based on other arbitrary metrics like years since graduation or years using some technology of our stack.
+Also, here we like to level developers based on their fit to Friday Finance's needs, not based on other arbitrary metrics like years since graduation or years using only one technology of our stack.
 Hence, if you want to be considered for a senior role, why not prove it? 😎

 > **Tip:** We don't want to insult anyone.
-If you are sure that you are at a unique level of excellence, and you have some strong examples of this excellence, like in public repositories, just send us some links and we will see if we can skip the challenge.
+If you are sure that you are at a unique level of excellence, just drop a message to us and we can convert this async code challenge in a live coding session which will take around 45 minutes and evaluate you in a similar way, but in realtime.

 ### What is the next step in the hiring process?

-After you send us the confirmation of completion with link(s) to the repository(ies), we'll arrange a meeting with you shortly afterwards, where you will show us the solution and code by sharing your screen.
+After you send us the URL(s) to the repository(ies) of your challenge solution, we'll analyse it and arrange a meeting with afterwards, where you will show us the solution and code by sharing your screen.
 Anything after that will depend on the results shown.
 Good luck! 🙂

 ### I have more questions about this challenge, where do I ask?

-You should have all information you need laid out here.
-Be attentive to all details and make decisions where you can't find instructions.
-After all, your capacity to make and justify decisions is an important part of what is being evaluated!
+Probably the information is already here, be attentive to all details.
+But you can also take decisions on parts that are propositally less explained, we want to see how you unblock yourself.

+Anyway, if you really need to ask something else about the challenge or about our hiring process in general, just reach your person of contact at Friday Finance.